 Further Reading and Citations

-On the narcissism of what we do online (and in the category of “if this had been in the world I wouldn’t have started writing on this topic”) there is now Rachel Syme’s gorgeous Selfie (https://medium.com/matter/selfie-fe945dcba6b0#.8hss6weka), which articulates some things we miss if we categorically condemn self-displays online.
+And now there is Rachel Syme’s gorgeous Selfie (https://medium.com/matter/selfie-fe945dcba6b0#.8hss6weka), which articulates better than I have what we miss if we categorically condemn self-displays online.
 Now I’m reading Kenneth Goldsmith’s mesmerizing Wasting Time on the Internet, which is so far, like Syme’s essay-book, “a cold hand on a warm forehead,” to borrow the words of Karl Ove Knausgaard, whose work I was thinking about all the time as I wrote.
 A special issue of Philosophy, Psychiatry, and Psychology (September 2005) was invaluable reading for me in learning about the philosophical debates over evil.
-And on the subject of empathy, virtuality, and our tendency to demonize those “without empathy” as “beasts,” J.M.
+And on the subject of empathy, virtuality, and our tendency to demonize those “without empathy” as “beasts,” I was under the influence of J.M.
 Coetze’s The Lives of Animals, about which there used to be a whole chapter.

 There was not room in the book, which was supposed to be even more brief, to include the full list of studies consulted in the writing of the essay; here they are, by page number, and a few corrections and clarifications (to the print edition in English), along with some of the websites from the narcisphere; the rest are easy enough to find on the web.

 p.
 18, Since 1980…the DSM-5 puts the statistic, confusingly, at 0-5 percent…